parkermac/LO/notes/ROMS_Tips.md

 _**Surface fluxes, ANA_S...**_

 Only define these if you need to.
 They will override any surface forcing you provide with NetCDF forcing files.
 Once I accidentally defined ANA_SRFLUX and quite soon all my phytoplankton died and the surface water got very cold!

+For simple idealized runs, like the upwelling example or analytical estuaries with river and tide but no wind, it is standard to define ANA_S[M,T,S]FLUX.

-Typically I define ANA_SSFLUX, but this is because our runs have not had EMINUSP, so I'll know more about this soon.
+Typically I define ANA_SSFLUX, but this is because our runs have not had EMINUSP.
+When you do define EMINUSP you should undef or omit ANA_SSFLUX in your cppdefs.

+_**Passive tracers, ANA_BP/SP...**_

+This relates to passive inert tracers, so I assume it does not affect the bio variables (e.g. oxygen and CO2 clearly must have a surface flux).
+These seem to be defined in the cppdefs of bio code examples I have looked at, but I am not sure if they are needed.
+I suspect they would only be needed in runs with dye (passive tracers).